-This relocation type resembles R\SPARC\LO10, except that it refers to the address of the symbol's global offset table entry and additionally instructs the link-editor to build a global offset table.
+This relocation type resembles ${\tt R\SPARC\LO10},$ except that it refers to the address of the symbol's global offset table entry and additionally instructs the link-editor to create a global offset table.

-This relocation type resembles $R\SPARC\13$ , except that it refers to the address of the symbol's global offset table entry and additionally instructs the link-editor to build a global offset table.
+This relocation type resembles R SPARC 13, except that it refers to the address of the symbol's global offset table entry and additionally instructs the link-editor to create a global offset table.

-This relocation type resembles R\SPARC\22, except that it refers to the address of the symbol's global offset table entry and additionally instructs the link-editor to build a global offset table.
+This relocation type resembles R SPARC 22, except that it refers to the address of the symbol's global offset table entry and additionally instructs the link-editor to create a global offset table.

-R\SPARC\WPLT30
+R SPARC WPLT30

-This relocation type resembles R\SPARC\WDISP30, except that it refers to the address of the symbol's procedure linkage table entry and additionally instructs the link-editor to build a procedure linkage table.
+This relocation type resembles R SPARC WDISP30, except that it refers to the address of the symbol's procedure linkage table entry and additionally instructs the link-editor to create a procedure linkage table.

-R\SPARC\COPY
+R SPARC COPY

 The link-editor creates this relocation type for dynamic linking.
 Its offset member refers to a location in a writable segment.
 The symbol table index specifies a symbol that should exist both in the current object file and in a shared object.
 During execution, the runtime linker copies data associated with the shared object's symbol to the location specified by the offset.
-See "Copy Relocations" on page 97 for more details.
+See "Copy Relocations" on page 111 for more details.

-R\SPARC\GLOB\DAT
+R SPARC GLOB DAT

-This relocation type resembles R\SPARC\32, except that it sets a global offset table entry to the address of the specified symbol.
+This relocation type resembles R SPARC 32, except that it sets a global offset table entry to the address of the specified symbol.
 The special relocation type allows you to determine the correspondence between symbols and global offset table entries.

-R\SPARC\JMP\SLOT
+R SPARC JMP SLOT